vvcb/argocd-jupyterhub/README.md

-# JupyterHub on Kubernetes with ArgoCD
+# Multi-Application Deployment on Kubernetes with ArgoCD

-This repository contains configuration to deploy JupyterHub on Kubernetes using ArgoCD.
+This repository contains configuration to deploy multiple applications (including JupyterHub) on Kubernetes using ArgoCD.

 ## Prerequisites